-It’s okay to acknowledge this and to recognize your grief, apathy, and sadness.
-You don’t need to stuff your feelings for the benefit of other people.
-You are not responsible for any other adult’s happiness.
-Of course, there will be times you feel you have to put on a front, like at work or child-related celebrations, and that’s okay.
-But the bottom line is, it’s okay to acknowledge the fact that you’re feeling anything but grateful.
+It's okay to acknowledge this and to recognize your grief, apathy, and sadness.
+You don't need to stuff your feelings for the benefit of other people.
+You are not responsible for any other adult's happiness.
+Of course, there will be times you have to put on a front, like at work or child-related celebrations.
+But the bottom line is, it's okay to acknowledge the fact that you're feeling anything but grateful.

 Part Two: For every gripe, find a gratitude

-Look, we know the world has robbed you of something so incredibly precious, and so it is beyond annoying for us to come along and tell you to be grateful.
-Also, we just finished telling you it’s okay to not feel grateful.
-We know, and we don’t offer this suggestion lightly.
-Finding gratitude may feel like a stretch, but hear us out, we’ve actually put some thought into this.
+Look, we know the world has robbed you of something incredibly precious, and so it's beyond annoying for us to come along and tell you to be grateful.
+Also, we just finished telling you it's okay to not feel grateful because grief at Thanksgiving is the pits.
+We know, and we don't offer this suggestion lightly.
+Finding gratitude may feel like a stretch, but hear us out, we've actually put some thought into this.

 - As we acknowledged, finding something to be grateful for doesn't minimize or erase the difficult thoughts, memories, and emotions you are experiencing.
 It may simply help to balance your outlook a little.